Maximilian I., Kaiser des Heiligen Römischen Reiches

 Eleanor and Maximilian, from Empress Eleanor's Book of Hours.
 The mother fed him knights' tales, encouraged him to fence, dance and hunt, while the father wanted Maximilian to be good at Latin.[26]
 (Source: Wikimedia)

-Weisskunig, garden scene with Maximilian and Mary in Hortus conclusius.
+Garden scene in an MS of the Roman de la Rose, Bruges c.
+1490, possibly depicting Maximilian and Mary.
 Maximilian wrote, "Had we but peace, we would sit here as in a rose garden."[34]
 (Source: Wikimedia)

 Maximilian offers Mary of Burgundy an engagement ring.
-Miniature in a medieval manuscript copy of the Excellent Chronicle of Flanders by Anthonis de Roovere, c.
+Miniature from a copy of the Excellent Chronicle of Flanders by Anthonis de Roovere, c.
 1485–1515 (Bruges Public Library Ms. 437).[40]
 (Source: Wikimedia)

 The Cranenburg House in Bruges, a favorite residence of Mary and Maximilian, near which he usually organized jousting tournaments, and also the place in which he was imprisoned for four weeks in 1488.[59] c.
 1905.
 (Source: Wikimedia)